 - chlorophyll is not the only chemical compound in plants that actually absorb light.
 LED grow lights often use several LED colors covering these peaks.
 In fact, many LED grow lights use colored LEDs, white LEDs and infrared LEDs in order to cover needed wavelength - for example, some LED grow lights can cover 9 to 11, or even more, different bands: 430-440nm, 450-460nm, 470nm, 610-615nm, 620-630nm, 650-660nm, white, IR, UV etc. Strictly speaking 'white' is not a narrow band (wavelength), but requires different LEDs.
 Note: operating IR (infrared) and UV (ultraviolet) LEDs look as if they are NOT working, but they simply emit light in IR/UV bands that can't been seen by human eyes.

 - when comparing grow light efficiency, many people look just at produced lumens per spent watt of energy.
-In that terms, LEDs with 18-22 lumens per watt (and these numbers are improving with every new generation of LED grow lights) are not as efficient as fluorescent grow lights producing 90-110 lumens per watt.
-However, there is something called Photosynthetically Active Radiation (PAR).
+In that terms, LEDs with 70-100 lumens per watt (and these numbers are improving with every new generation of LED grow lights) are as efficient as fluorescent grow lights producing 90-110 lumens per watt.
+Also, there is something called Photosynthetically Active Radiation (PAR).
 It is the measure of the actual light energy that is of value to the plants to promote growth, flowering and bearing fruits.
-Relative PAR value of LED grow lights is higher than any other light source.
+Relative PAR value of LED grow lights is higher than of any other light source.

 - LED grow lights are 'cold' lights since they operate at rather low temperatures, around 40-60°C, and because of that they can be positioned close to the plants.
 This takes advantage of the inverse square law for light - meaning that more light end up on the plants and not wasted around them.
 Also, since LEDs operate on low temperatures, they can be even positioned among the leaves (individual LEDs), not only above them, leading to stronger plant growth and bearing more fruits.
 This is very important when growing berries indoors, because plants can be tightly planted.
 Note: LED grow lights require cooling, smaller light systems use passive cooling, while larger ones require active cooling using small fans - no matter how you set these lights up, don't block the airflow, or your expensive LED light system could malfunction soon!